bobnewgard/CxxMsg/README.md

 ### Library

 The libCxxMsg library is created by executing "make lib".
-Both static and dynamic libraries are built.
+Only dynamic libraries are built.

 ## Validated Environments